|

 This is more than a gala!
 It is an investment in the stories, voices and ideas that shape our cultural future.

+Antoinette Lattouf is an award winning journalist, presenter, author and human rights advocate whose surname has now become a verb - Lattoufed: to be sacked or silenced for standing your ground.
+Her landmark win, Lattouf v ABC, became a flashpoint in debates about free speech, employee rights, institutional cowardice, and what happens when a journalist speaks truth to (media) power.
 She’s the co-founder of Media Diversity Australia, a TEDx speaker, and a regular fixture on lists like the AFR’s 100 Women of Influence.
 Her first book, How to Lose Friends and Influence White People, somehow won her friends.
-She’s now finishing her second - Women Who Win - an exploration of women who saw the rulebook, chuckled and used it as a coaster (out April 2026).
+She’s now finishing her second -Women Who Win - an exploration of women who saw the rulebook, chuckled and used it as a coaster (out April 2026).
+Antoinette’s work spans commercial and public broadcasting, boardrooms, courtrooms, and the occasional Murdoch media pile-on.
+And no, she’s not done yet.

 Your participation is pivotal.
 Not only does it support a festival that champions and advances women writers, but it also fosters the growth of Australia's only literary festival run by women, for women - The Rose Scott Women Writers Festival.